 The most we can hope for is a few moments between our launches into the unknown is to celebrate the view of the height we have reached for at least a moment.
 We can look at finished product, or at least make love before racing toward the next goal.

 Maybe you too get tired just thinking about your next goal.
 It's the digging deep and finding new reasons to keep climbing that keeps us going.

 When you are gathering the data to determine on your next creative goal, many forces work t he background, behind the curtain of your subconscious.
 Let those forces play and wander.
 Do not constrain them with logic as your ideas make new and unlikely connections with one another.

 My new project seemed to come out of the nowhere.
-I suddenly blurted it out to a person I'm now partnering in it with, "We should do a cookbook!
-I told the food blogger I'd interviewed for a blog.
-Ideas don't come out of nowhere. they simmer behind the curtain (An excellent book on this is "Subliminal: How Your Unconscious Mind Rules Your Behavior.)
+"We should do a cookbook!”
+I blurted out to the food blogger I'd interviewed for a blog.
+Ideas don't come out of nowhere.
+They simmer behind the curtain (An excellent book on this is "Subliminal: How Your Unconscious Mind Rules Your Behavior.)
 Three years of frustration regarding how to cook in a healthy way in Mexico bubbled into my conscious thought.

-As any of my former boyfriends will tell you, I've never let logic get in the way of my goals.
+As any of my former boyfriends will tell you, I've never let logic get in the way of any goal.
 Practically every interesting thing I've ever done I can say with certainty that if I had researched the obstacles, I would have backed out before I'd started.
 Were they all successful?
 No. Did their pursuit keep me going during my darker days, during brief periods of grief or nights of fear?
 Yes.

 Some people credit the magic they feel in beginning new projects to the universe.
-I credit the magical feeling to commitment, and that moment you decide you will do this thing, however meaningless it is to anyone else but you.
+I credit the magical feeling to commitment, to that moment that you decide you will do this thing, however meaningless it is to anyone else but you.
 At some point, everyone has to abandon what they should do for what they must do.